 Poverty: Waldo County is noticeably less wealthy than its neighboring coastal counties, and poverty disproportionately affects the region's children.
 More than 1 in 4 children under age five (27%) are living in poverty, much higher than the overall poverty rate of 16% and triple the rate for residents age 65 and older (9%).
 Two out of three households headed by single mothers of children under five are poor (66%).
-The good news is that overall poverty rates appear to have stabilized after growing for more than a decade.
+Lack of livable wages continues to contribute to low income households struggling to move from poverty to self-sufficiency.
+The good news is that prior to COVID 19 overall poverty rates appear to have stabilized after growing for more than a decade.

 Employment: In 2016, Waldo County finally recovered the jobs it lost during the closure of MBNA and the Great Recession of 2007-2009.
-Unemployment is low (4.2% in 2016), although it continues to rises in winter when many seasonal businesses close.
+Unemployment is low (4.2% in 2016), although it continues to rise in winter when many seasonal businesses close.
 Despite this progress, not all Waldo County residents are benefitting from the region's growth.
 Many residents are struggling to find jobs for which they are qualified that pay a livable wage, and logistics such as transportation and childcare create barriers for many would-be workers.
 Community members report a lack of well-paying local jobs for residents without education or training beyond high school.